 At the Battle of Hastings on October 14, 1066, King Harold II of England was defeated by the invading Norman forces of William the Conqueror.
 By the end of the bloody, all-day battle, Harold was dead and his forces were destroyed.
 Harold was the last Anglo-Saxon king of England, and the battle changed the course of history and established the French-speaking Normans as the new rulers of England, which in turn brought about a significant cultural, economic and military transformation, and helped to create the modern English language.

-William the Conqueror: Background
+William the Conqueror

 Recommended for you

 After his victory at the Battle of Hastings, William marched on London and received the city’s submission.
-On Christmas Day of 1066, he was crowned the first Norman king of England, in Westminster Abbey, and the Anglo-Saxon phase of English history came to an end.
+On Christmas Day of 1066, he was crowned the first Norman king of England in Westminster Abbey, and the Anglo-Saxon phase of English history came to an end.

-Illiterate like most nobles of his time, William spoke no English when he ascended the throne and failed to master it despite his efforts.
-Thanks to the Norman invasion, French was spoken in England’s courts for centuries and completely transformed the English language, infusing it with new words.)
-William I proved an effective king of England, and the “Domesday Book,” a great census of the lands and people of England, was among his notable achievements.
-Upon the death of William I in 1087, his son, William Rufus (c.1056-1100), became William II, the second Norman king of England.
+Illiterate like most nobles of his time, William spoke no English when he ascended the throne and failed to master it.
+Thanks to the Norman invasion, French was spoken in England’s courts for centuries and completely transformed the English language, infusing it with new words and giving birth to modern English.

+William I proved an effective king of England, and the Domesday Book, a great census of the lands and people of England, was among his notable achievements.
+Upon the death of William I in 1087, his son, William Rufus, became William II, the second Norman king of England.